-Unlike humans, dogs don't need large amounts of fruits and vegetables to live healthy lives.
-Certain fruits and vegetables do make suitable treats on occasion, and can even provide health benefits.
-Find out what fruits and vegetables are safe for dogs.
+While dogs don’t actually need large amounts of fruits and vegetables to live healthy lives, certain ones do make suitable treats on occasion and can even provide health benefits.